 I found my way to the United States as a foreign student on a one-year scholarship to attend Indiana University.
 Like so many other foreigners coming to this country, I stayed on.
 I completed my doctorate in 1989 and began working for EMU soon after.
 In 1999, I became an American citizen.
 Despite having lived in America for many years, I’ve retained a distinct German accent.
 There are no doubt other things “German” about me, including research projects that frequently take me back to the country in which I was born and raised.
-My recent scholarly interests include modern poetry and poetics, cognitive literary theory, and empathy studies.
-I continue to think and write about the poetry of T. S. Eliot and Muriel Rukeyser—two poets who could not be more unlike—and enjoy being an active member of EMU’s Women and Gender Studies Department.
+My recent scholarly interests include modern poetry and poetics; theories of gesture and embodiment; ecotheory and criticism. t.
+In addition, since the fall of 2015, I have been editor of JNT: Journal of Narrative Theory, which is produced by EMU's English Department.
+I continue to think and write about the poetry of T. S. Eliot and Muriel Rukeyser and developed, with the help of students, the Muriel Rukeyser: A Living Archive Website.

 Litr 450: T. S. Eliot

 Litr 592: Women and the Long Poem